What is Content Security Policy?

 Real-Time Validation

 Get instant visual feedback with error indicators, validation warnings, and security recommendations.
-See your CSP header update as you build it.
+See your CSP header update as you build it, with warnings for incomplete configurations.

-Our built-in testing feature provides expert security recommendations, highlighting best practices and potential vulnerabilities in your CSP configuration.
+Our built-in Review CSP feature provides expert security recommendations, highlighting best practices, potential vulnerabilities, and missing critical directives in your CSP configuration.

 Smart Value Management